wharfkit/website/src/lib/docs/AccountKit/LinkAuth.md

 const action = testAccount.linkauth('eosio.token', 'transfer', 'active');
 ```

-In the example above, the action transfer from the smart contract eosio.token has been linked to the active permission level.
+In the example above, an action linking the contract `eosio.token` to the `active` permission level is generated.

 ## Arguments